 Values for money, shares and business interests

-Give approximate totals for cash and bank balances at registration.
-For shares, include company name, number of shares, class/type and an estimated value at registration.
+Provide approximate totals for cash and bank balances as at the date of registration.
+For shareholdings, include the company name, number of shares, share class and an estimated value.
+Keep supporting documentation for all valuations.

 Property, land and partial ownership